daweibai/PCBS-langevo/README.md

                     rules["A"][b][a2+1] = substr_finder(utter[b][a],utter[b][a2])[0]
 ```

-a parser for rows, that takes the same space of utterance and modifies the rows rules:
+- A parser for rows, that takes the same space of utterance and modifies the rows rules:

 ```
 def row_parser(utter):